-Counsel for Remarkables Park developer Alistair Porter has argued in court that Queenstown Airport does not a have a business case to compulsorily acquire the land on the south side of the airfield.
+Counsel for Remarkables Park developer Alastair Porter has argued in court that Queenstown Airport does not a have a business case to compulsorily acquire the land on the south side of the airfield.

 Rather, the airfield operations should be to the north, where the Shotover Business Park is located (another Porter development), according to the developer.
 The southern area should remain the focus of terminal activities, he says.

 This was in an original master plan for the airport, but the airport executives changed their mind, according to Mr Porter.

 He says he became annoyed at Queenstown airport officials presenting their case at various public forums and having them reported by media recently.